KoteykaMeaw/discord_bot/README.md

 # discord_bot
-just a repository with diskord bot
+just a repository with discord bot